 - Currency Futures Risk.
 Currency futures are similar to forward foreign currency exchange contracts, and pose similar risks, except that futures contracts are standardized, exchange-traded contracts while forward foreign currency exchange contracts are traded in the over-the-counter market.
 The use of currency futures contracts may substantially change the Portfolio's exposure to currency exchange rates and could result in losses to the Portfolio if currencies do not perform as anticipated.
 Currency markets generally are not as regulated as securities markets.
 In addition, currency rates may fluctuate significantly over short periods of time, and can reduce returns.
-Currency futures may also involve leverage risk. - Futures and Swaps Related to Interest Rate Risk.
-The Portfolio's investments in interest rate futures, swaps, or futures on interest rate sensitive securities entail the risk that the portfolio managers' prediction of the direction of interest rates is wrong, and the Portfolio could incur a loss.
-In addition, due to the possibility of price distortions in the interest rate futures or swaps markets, or an imperfect correlation between the underlying instrument and the interest rate the portfolio managers are seeking to hedge, a correct forecast of general interest rate trends by the portfolio managers may not result in the successful use of futures and swaps related to interest rates. - Index Credit Default Swaps Risk.
+Currency futures may also involve leverage risk. - Forward Foreign Currency Exchange Contract Risk.
+Forward foreign currency exchange contracts ("forward currency contracts") involve the risk that unanticipated changes in currency prices may negatively impact the Portfolio's performance.
+Moreover, there may be an imperfect correlation between the Portfolio's holdings of securities quoted or denominated in a particular currency and any forward currency contracts entered into by the Portfolio, which will expose the Portfolio to risk of foreign exchange loss.
+The trading markets for forward currency contracts offer less protection against defaults than trading in currency instruments on an exchange.
+Because a forward currency contract is not guaranteed by an exchange or clearinghouse, a default on the contract could result in losses to the Portfolio and may force the Portfolio to cover its purchase or sale commitments, if any, at the current market price.
+In addition, forward currency contract markets can experience periods of illiquidity, which could prevent the Portfolio from divesting of a forward currency contract at the optimal time and may adversely affect the Portfolio's returns and net asset value. - Index Credit Default Swaps Risk.
 If the Portfolio holds a long position in an index credit default swap ("CDX"), the Portfolio would indirectly bear its proportionate share of any expenses paid by a CDX.
 By investing in CDXs, the Portfolio could be exposed to illiquidity risk, counterparty risk, and credit risk of the issuers of the underlying loan obligations and of the CDX markets.
 If there is a default by the CDX counterparty, the Portfolio will have contractual remedies pursuant to the agreements related to the transaction.
 CDXs also bear the risk that the Portfolio will not be able to meet its obligation to the counterparty.